-He had a destinguished, but convention naval career including sdrvice with destroyers and battleships.
+He had a destinguished, but convention naval career including service with destroyers and battleships.
 He was appointed Chief of Naval Operations (1937).
-He worked with President Roosevelt who took an interest in naval adffairs.
-Is it at this time that the possibility of another war became increasingly likely.
-He retired just weeks before Wiorld war II broke out in Europoe (August 1939).
+He worked with President Roosevelt who took an interest in naval affairs andwas working to strenhthen yhe military.
+It is at this time that the possibility of another war became increasingly likely.
+He retired just weeks before World War II broke out in Europoe (August 1939).
 President Roosevelt who had come to rely on him told him, "Bill, if we have a war, you're going to be right back here helping me run it."
 The President appointed him Governor of Puerto Rico (September 1939).
-The President chose him as the U.S. Ambassadir to Vichy France (November 1940).
-He was recalled (May 1942).
-He President chose him to serve as Chief of Staff to the Commander in Chief, U.S. Army and Navy, the President of the United States (July 1942).
+The President selected him as the U.S. Ambassador to Vichy France (November 1940).
+This is an indication of the imprtance that the President still attached to Vichy at the time.
+Leahy returned to Anerica after the death of his wife (May 1942).
+The President chose him to oversee the American Joint Chiefs -- a rare individual that both the Army and Navy trusted (July 1942).
 This meant a retrun to active duty.
 This meant that he presided over the United States Joint Chiefs of Staff.
-And when meeting in merica the Combined (Anglo-American) Chiefs of Staff.
-He was confirmed as Fleet Admiral (Novmber 1944).
+And when meeting in Aerica the Combined (Anglo-American) Chiefs of Staff.
+He was confirmed as Fleet Admiral becoming one if the five-star American milkitary commanders (Novmber 1944).
 He continued in his post of chairman of the Joint Chiefs into the post-War period, working with President Truman.
 He resigned (1949).

 General Philippe Leclerc was perhaps the most important French military commander in World war II.
 He fought against the Afrika Corps in the Western Desert.
 As commabnderv of thecFrench 2nd Armored Division he spearheaded the liberation of Paris (August 1944).
 He helped liberate Strassbourg, reduce the Colmar Pocket, and invade the Reich.
 After the War, he was assigned to help restablisg French control of Indochina.
 He advised the French Government to 'nehgoyiatec at all costs'.
 [Moore]